About the Alwyn Music Festival

 With the new name the festival’s aims have stayed the same, namely to provide a platform for the music of William Alwyn and his wife, Doreen Carwithen, to support music by living British composers, as well as those contemporaneous with William Alwyn, and to continue Alwyn’s legacy as an educator through the support and encouragement of artists at the outset of their careers.

 The majority of events in the festival, as one might expect, are of a musical nature (hence the more recent change of name), and these concerts are very diverse in the music they present, with a common formula being a blend of 20th century and contemporary work alongside some more familiar classics of the repertoire.
-The festival’s primary legacy is perhaps in the area of new music, with some 100 pieces written for and heard for the first time at its concerts.
+The festival’s primary legacy is perhaps in the area of new music, with some 100 recently composed works by living composers heard at its concerts, including some 30 world premieres.

 The type of events are also very diverse, ranging from full evening concerts to shorter, more informal ‘soirees’, plus social events, lectures, arts exhibitions, film screenings, and masterclasses for local students by professional musicians.
 The festival’s home is Blythburgh, where William Alwyn and Doreen Carwithen lived from 1961 – they are both laid to rest in the churchyard of Holy Trinity Church, the beautiful ‘Cathedral of the Marshes’ where many of our finest concerts have taken place – but events have also spread to a wide range of different communities from the Blyth valley southwards to Aldeburgh, with venues including the beautiful churches of Southwold and Orford, Snape Maltings, Jubilee Hall, St Felix School, The Red House, and Southwold’s CRAFTCO gallery and Electric Picture Palace.